HuongDang-Miley/-Riffy-Proposal/README.md

 # STRETCH GOAL

 ## 1/ Step 2 for weight tracking app
-App allow user to put the data daily and show in form of charts: weight, water intake, sleep, activity Charts show data of the last 7 days.
-App take average data of the last 7 days and give back a statement:
+App allows user to enter data daily and displays in form of charts: weight, water intake, sleep, activity.
+Charts shows data of the last 7 days.
+The app takes average data of the last 7 days and returns a statement:
 "With your current progress, you can lose x lbs within y weeks"

 ## 2/ Chat Apps (a seperate project)